-In Slack, there are two kinds of channels: public and private.
+In Slack, there are three kinds of channels:

 They're open to your entire team.
 All messages within a public channel are archived in Slack and are searchable by all members, except for Guests of your workspace.
-You can identify a public channel by the next to its name.
+You can identify a public channel by the # hashtag icon next to its name.

-They allow a group of teammates to discuss and share privately within Slack.
-You have to be invited to a private channel in order to see and search for its contents.
+They're not open to your entire workspace.
+You have to be invited to join a private channel to view and participate in the channel's discussion.
 All private channels have a lock icon next to the channel name.

 Here is an example of a discussion taking place in the private channel, annual-meeting.
 These teammates are preparing for their department’s annual meeting in a channel that only they can access — notes, messages, and files included.

 💡 Learn how to create a channel in Slack.

 When you need to quickly chat or check in with teammates, you can send them a direct message (DM).
 Direct messages are best for ad-hoc, quick discussions.
 These conversations are only visible to and searchable by you and the other members you DM.
 You can DM just one person, or start a group message with up to 8 other people.

 💡 Read more about direct messages and group DMs.